and welcome to our German Word of the Day. This time we will take a look at the meaning of:

 - Daniel Day Lewis hat zum 237.
 Mal einen Oskar gewonnen.

 - Daniel Day Lewis has won the Academy Award for the 237 th time.

-And then there are these kind of examples.
+And then of course there are these kinds of examples:

-In olden days’ German this was phrased rather complicatedly using a preposition or the Genetics case.
+In the old days’ German, these this was phrased rather complicatedly using a preposition or the Genetics case.